-There are definite differences between the three however, and Enjin CMO Elija Rolovic has categorized these differences by calling Enjin Coin the “Ethereum of Gaming”, while going on to call the competition nothing more than “tokenizing their centralized games/marketplaces.”
+There are definite differences between the three, however, and Enjin CMO Elija Rolovic has categorized these differences by calling Enjin Coin the “Ethereum of Gaming” while calling the competition nothing more than “tokenizing their centralized games/marketplaces.”

 The Enjin Roadmap

-Enjin Coin (ENJ) Supply
+The Enjin Coin (ENJ)

 The total supply of Enjin Coins (ENJ) is 1 billion, with just a bit over 750 million of them in circulation.
 80% of the ENJ were distributed during the crowdsale, while the remaining 20% were split between the Enjin team and advisors.